Prof Norah Spears

 Equality and Diversity work

 I have a strong interest in equality and diversity issues, including improving the gender balance in STEM subjects at Universities.
-As part of that, I chair Biomedical Sciences’ Academic Opportunities Committee, and spearheaded our current Athena SWAN silver award: About Athena Swan
+As part of that, I chair Biomedical Sciences’ Academic Opportunities Committee, and spearheaded our current Athena SWAN silver award.

 - Federica Lopes (Postdoctoral Fellow)